What usually matters most after an amputation

 4. Secondary complications are left out of the story

-- More strategic dispute planning: proving the threshold properly can change how section 39 pressure and future-care disputes are approached.
+- Dispute planning: a verified threshold can affect how section 39 and future-care issues are analysed.

 Evidence checklist for amputation claims